adamranieri/2301-ReactNative/devops-cloud/EC2.md

     - chmod 400 rory-key-3-13-23.pem

 ### Running a Web Server
-- sudo yum install -y httpd
+- sudo yum install -y httpd - install web server
-- sudo systemctl start httpd
+- sudo systemctl start httpd - start the web server
 - We won't be able to connect until we configure our security group to allow http connections
     - Security -> security group -> edit inbound rules and add a rule that allows HTTP (port 80)
 - Copy the public IP address of the instance and put that in your search bar